handcraftdev/handcraft/docs/CONTENT_SYSTEM.md

 **Last Updated:** December 13, 2025

-This document describes the complete content upload, storage, and retrieval system for Handcraft.
+This document describes the complete content upload, storage, retrieval, and monetization system for Handcraft.

 ---